carbon-design-system/carbon-components-react/src/components/MultiSelect/README.md

 However, you can have items in your array without a `label` field, as long as you provide the `itemToString` method that properly maps them.

 What does the helper function itemToString do?<br/>
-The helper function `itemToString` allows to render a given item to a string label.
+The helper function `itemToString` allows you to render a given item to a string label.
 By default, it extracts the `label` field from a given item to serve as the item label in the list.
 For instance you can use:

 ```jsx
 <MultiSelect